Hardware & Software

 - Digital image should be accurate representation of the original, including clearly legible text and sharp illustrations

 A discussion of metadata management is needed before beginning any digital imaging project, the depth of which is outside the scope of this resource.
-Please consult with Scholarly Publishing if you have questions about managing your project data.
+Please consult with the Preservation and Digitization unit if you have questions about managing your project data.

 Be consistent!
 Agree on authority files (LOC, ULAN, AAT, etc.) or local terms and ensure they are used Ideally metadata should be encoded in XML using DC, VRA, CDWA or another accepted standard.
 If XML is not an option, Excel spreadsheets should be used